jeffsf/pyDE1/README.md

 parameters, and state transitions are provided over MQTT.
 Firmware upload is supported, though not yet revealed in the API.

+Profiles and real-time data are captured into a SQLite3 database that allows multiple, concurrent access.
+An example program is provided that generates legacy-style, "shot files" that are compatible with Visualizer and John Weiss' shot-plotting programs.

 A "worked example" is available at `examples/find_first_and_load.py` that

 * Initializes and starts an MQTT listener, then, through the API